stefanspringer1/SwiftXML/README.md

 Note that the round parentheses “(...)” around the condition in the example is needed to distinguish it from the `while:` and `until:` versions.
 (There is no `where:` argument name, because without it the less common case `while:` – and to a lesser degree `until:` – is more easily visually distinguished from it, the more common case being syntactically the shortest.
 This plays out well in actual code.)

-There also exist a shortcut for the common of filtering elements according to a name:
+There exist a shortcut for the common of filtering elements according to a name:

 ```swift
 for _ in document.descendants("paragraph") {